 VILLAGE OF HOPE

 This project was initiated to combat the problem of children running away from rural villages to the streets of Kampala in search of a better life.
 African Hearts acquired 50 acres to grow food for all our projects.
 However, this project has evolved, and we have completed Stage 1 of the Village of Hope Project and built a community centre, medical centre, sanitation blocks and install 2 wells.
-Stage 2 is a partnership with Heifer Organisation to create a farming and dairy industry in this community, a quality Junior School and extensive health facility.
+Stage 2 is to create a farming and dairy industry in this community, a quality Junior School and extensive health facility.

 African Hearts run a slum outreach program Kampala that was birthed from one man with one donated trumpet. in the Kisenyi Slum.
 The slum is home to over 500 children; many of them boys, and African Hearts supply over 120 boys with daily meals, basic education and emergency medical needs, soccer and boxing training through our Slum Sports Academy twice per week or bail money where possible.